Chapter 31:

 “They don’t know who I am, only where I am.
 Imp, I’m making my exit.
 If you know what’s good for you, you never saw my face.
 Otherwise, I won’t be able to hold back a very angry woman that wants you dead.”

-Darius waved the mop in a circled.
-Waves of liquid came out in a rippling effect in front of him.
+Darius waved the mop in a circle.
+Waves of liquid rippled in front of him.

 “Escaping.
 No worries, nobody is going to die.”